EightB1ts/uni-sync/README.md

 ### 2. Run Install Script (Linux Only)

-Please note, this will set up a service named UniSync and will execute once on system startup.
+Please note, this will set up a service named uni-sync and will execute once on system startup.